alirezakay/RegexToDFA/README.md

 **_so a syntax tree is a binary tree with some new special attributes (firstpos, lastpos, nullable, followpos)_**.

-in the BinaryTree class, the inputted regex is going to convert to a tree which contains some nodes.
+in the BinaryTree class, the inputted regex is going to be converted to a tree which contains some nodes.

 the last most bottom nodes are called, the leaf nodes.

-thus, now you comprehend what the **Node** and **LeafNode** are used for.
+So, now you know what the **Node** and **LeafNode** are used for.

 <hr>